ikim1991/online-chess-api/README.md

 The application is deployed through GitHub Pages and Heroku.
 The application can be found in the link below:
 [Production Website Link](https://ikim1991.github.io/online-chess/)

-The source code for the server side can be found in the link below:
+The source code for the client side can be found in the link below:
 [Client Side Source Code](https://github.com/ikim1991/online-chess/)

 The back-end application is hosted on Heroku using its free-tier plan.
 This may cause the first login to take a few seconds to load as the app is put to sleep after 30 minutes of inactivity.